 Sara-Paige’s involvement in voter outreach began in 2012, working with grassroots organizers to help Pennsylvania voters comply with the state’s new voter identification law.
-The law was ultimately stopped from going into effect, but Sara-Paige saw just how easily partisan actors could create confusion and keep certain communities from the polls.
+Though the law ultimately did not go into effect, Sara-Paige saw how easily partisan actors could create confusion and deny certain communities access to the polls.

 Following graduation, she moved to Washington, D.C., where she worked at a non-profit researching and mapping indicators of socioeconomic inequality.
 Sara-Paige then served on Capitol Hill for four years as a Senate staffer.
-There, she worked on economic development and judiciary policy portfolios, with topics including voting rights, government ethics, criminal and juvenile justice, transportation, and housing.
+There, she worked on economic development and judiciary policy portfolios on topics including voting rights, government ethics, criminal and juvenile justice, transportation, and housing.